IvanGiacomoni/Iot-Individual-Assignments/FirstAssignment/README.md

 - **manageActuators/device/<device_id>:** used to publish towards a device with a certain id the indication of turning on/off a certain actuator

 ## Setup
+More informations about the **setup** of this assignment can be found [here](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/FirstAssignment/setup.md).

+## Nucleo code
+More informations about the **iotlab-m3 code** of this assignment can be found [here](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/FirstAssignment/nucleo_code/code.md).

+## Web dashboard
+More informations about the **dashboard** can be found [here](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/FirstAssignment/dashboard/README.md).

+## Setup

 ### The RIOT operating system
 We need to install the **RIOT operating system**, [here](https://github.com/RIOT-OS/Tutorials#tutorials-for-riot) you can find a tutorial for the installation.